 30. Time with my family.
 Even though I’m quite an extreme introvert and this is very apparent at home more so than when I’m outside, but when it’s time to interact with others like my family, I do enjoy those moments of interaction.

 31. Family for what they had done.
 Dad for helping me fixed things whenever things are spoilt.
 Mum for cooking for us and doing the housework.
-My brothers who helped me brainstorm for ideas, solved my problems and designed my book cover.
+My brothers who helped me brainstorm ideas, solve my problems and design my book cover.

 33. Friends who are willing to listen patiently.
 I don’t always express my thoughts and feelings as fluently as I love to verbally.
 I appreciate friends who give me the chance to speak slowly or when I don’t have an answer.

 34. Friends who carve out their time to meet up.
 Everyone is busy with their own lives.
-I appreciate those who’s willing to spend their time to meet up.
+I appreciate those who are willing to spend their time to meet up.

 37. Friends who taught me how to swim.
 I was in Bali and my friends were all very enthusiastic about helping me learn how to swim.
 They even encouraged me to snorkel in the ocean.